fluttervisuals/visuals_calendar/README.md

 - Make sure to write unit tests for any new features.

 # How to Get in Touch
-- Join the community on GitHub Discussions or our Slack channel.
+- Join the community on GitHub Discussions or our [Link Slack channel](https://join.slack.com/t/fluttervisuals/shared_invite/zt-2r2leq6s7-yvKguycKQ2M4bpSa_EvSeg).